NoelKirkland/super-galactic-age-calculator/README.md

 * Create a function that will calculate the user's life expectancy

-* Create a function that will calculate the age and life expectancy for the user if they were on Mercury
+* Create a function that will calculate the age, life expectancy, and years left to live for the user if they were on Mercury

-* Create a function that will calculate the age and life expectancy for the user if they were on Venus
+* Create a function that will calculate the age, life expectancy, and years left to live for the user if they were on Venus

-* Create a function that will calculate the age and life expectancy for the user if they were on Mars
+* Create a function that will calculate the age, life expectancy, and years left to live for the user if they were on Mars

-* Create a function that will calculate the age and life expectancy for the user if they were on Jupiter
+* Create a function that will calculate the age, life expectancy, and years left to live for the user if they were on Jupiter

 ## Known Bugs